Skip to main content

 Your background entry module must export onStart and onStop.
 Use the createPlugin helper for type safety and validation:

-import { createPlugin } from "@skyvexsoftware/stratos-sdk";
+import { createPlugin } from "@skyvexsoftware/stratos-sdk/helpers";

 export default createPlugin({